praetoriandigital/cub-java/README.md

     } catch (AccessDeniedException e) {
       // @todo: Process it
       //    access denied for the object.
 Application lost access to it.
-      //    for example users can be deactivated in the cub, or connection with the
+      //    For example user can be deactivated in the cub, or connection with the
       //    application was removed.
       //    this object can not be synchronized anymore. return httpStatusOk;